rapidfish/personnummer/README.md

 Before starting a project like this project I did some research to see if others already had a solution in place.
 But to my surprise I did not find anything that satisfied me as a programmer.
 And since this is still being the case 2024, i keep on trying, adding unittests and refaktoring the code until it reaches "perfection".

-### Howto use it as a dependecy within your own Java project
+### Use it within your own Java project, as a dependecy!
 - First, you will have to compile this project locally.
 Build it using Maven3.x
 - mvn clean install
 - Then include it as a dependecy in your own pom.xml (Maven) by following the next point.